rmcgirr83/phpBB-3.1-posteripinviewtopic/README.md

-Poster IP in viewtopic
+Poster IP in Viewtopic
 ===============

-Poster IP in viewtopic

 This extension allows Moderators and Administrators to View the IP of the Poster on Viewtopic.
+Also changes ips in logs to links to view the info for the ip.
 Utilizes the Freegeoip api.

 [![Build Status](https://travis-ci.org/rmcgirr83/posteripinviewtopic.svg?branch=master)](https://travis-ci.org/rmcgirr83/posteripinviewtopic)

 ## Requirements
 * phpBB	3.2 or higher
-* PHP 5.3.3 or higher
+* PHP 7.1 or higher

 ## Installation
 1. Download the repository ZIP and unzip it.